Last updated: June 13, 2026 · By QuickResumeAI Editorial Team

 The top section of an internship resume is either an objective or a summary.
 Pick the one that fits your stage.

-Use an objective if you are a freshman, sophomore, or first-time internship applicant with limited prior experience.
-An objective explicitly names the internship and field you are targeting, which helps a recruiter sort fast.
+Use an objective if you are a freshman, sophomore, or first-time applicant with limited prior experience.
+It names the internship and field you are targeting, which helps a recruiter sort fast.

-Example objective: "Computer Science sophomore at UT Austin (3.7 GPA) seeking a Summer 2026 Software Engineering Internship at a product-focused company.
+Example objective: "Computer Science sophomore at UT Austin (3.7 GPA) seeking a Summer 2026 Software Engineering Internship.
 Proficient in Python, Java, and React, with 2 shipped side projects on GitHub and 1 hackathon prize."

 Use a summary if you are a junior, senior, or have already completed 1 to 2 internships.
-A summary frontloads what you have accomplished and reads more like a professional pitch.
+It frontloads what you have accomplished and reads more like a professional pitch.

 What to Include on a Resume for College Internship Applications